 Visiting Research Scholars

-The Center for Health and Wellbeing (CHW), part of the Woodrow Wilson School, invites outstanding researchers to apply for Visiting Research Scholar appointments.
+The Center for Health and Wellbeing (CHW), part of the Princeton School of Public and International Affairs, invites outstanding researchers to apply for Visiting Research Scholar appointments.

 Visiting Research Scholars participate in activities of CHW, including faculty-graduate seminars, workshops, and public lectures, and enjoy access to a wide range of other activities throughout the University.
 Scholars devote the major portion of their time to research and writing on issues related to health and wellbeing.
-Some Scholars may also be invited to teach, contingent upon sufficient enrollments and with the approval of the Office of the Dean of the Faculty.
-Although most Scholars will stay for the entire academic year (September through June), applications for a single semester or a portion of a semester will be considered.
+Some Scholars may also be invited to teach contingent upon sufficient enrollments and with the approval of the Office of the Dean of the Faculty.
+Although most Scholars will stay for the entire academic year, applications for a single semester or a portion of a semester will be considered.

-To apply, please submit online a cover letter, a CV, a research paper, book chapter, or a dissertation chapter; a statement of no more than 1,500 words describing how you plan to use your time at Princeton; and a confidential statement indicating your current 12-month salary and what sources of financial support you are likely to have during your visit via: https://puwebp.princeton.edu/AcadHire/apply/index.xhtml
+Applicants must apply online at https://www.princeton.edu/acad-positions/position/28021 and submit a cover letter, a CV, a writing sample such as research paper, book chapter, or a dissertation chapter, a statement of no more than 1,500 words describing how you plan to use your time at Princeton, and a brief statement of anticipated salary support from the home institution for the 2023-2024 academic year.

-Deadline for submission is December 15, 2018.
-Applicants will be notified of the outcome of their applications in March 2019.
+For full consideration, please apply by December 15, 2022.
+However, applications will continue to be reviewed until all available positions are filled.
+Applicants will be notified of the outcome of their applications in March 2023.